freemint/freemint.github.io/README.md

 ## Acknowledgements

 - Johann-Tobias Schäg, for kindly letting us `freemint` name on github
-- Rob Mmahlert, for keeping http://sparemint.atariforge.net alive for so long and offering his server and domain for Atari projects
+- Rob Mahlert, for keeping http://sparemint.atariforge.net alive for so long and offering his server and domain for Atari projects